 Brick stitch is actually used as a counted stitch most of the time.
 You set up long and short stitches for the first row.
 After that, your stitches will be of equal length until the last row.
 I used 3 shades of green here.
-If you want a more blended in look, use hues that are more close to another.
+If you want a more blended-in look, use hues that are more close to one another.
 Also, the thicker the threads the more obvious the transition between colors.

 Blanket stitch leaves are a classic.
 You can alter the density of the thread by setting each stitch very close to another or more openly.